Michael Spindelegger: Political career

 From 1992 to 1993, Spindelegger was Member of the Federal Council of Austria.

 From January 1995 to October 1996, Spindelegger was Member of the European Parliament, where he served on the Committee on Economic and Monetary Affairs and Industrial Policy.

 From December 1993 to March 1995, and since October 1996, Spindelegger was a member of the National Council of Austria (Nationalrat).
 Between October 1996 and October 2006, he was his party's Speaker on Foreign Affairs, and head of the Parliamentary Committee on Foreign Affairs.

 From 1991 Spindelegger was the deputy federal chairperson of his party's labour wing, the Austrian Workers' and Employees' Association (ÖAAB) and, from 2009, the organization's federal chairman.
-From January 2000 to January 2007 he was Member of the Parliamentary Assembly of the Council of Europe, and from January 2002 to October 2006 head of the Austrian delegation.
+From January 2000 to January 2007, he was Member of the Parliamentary Assembly of the Council of Europe, and from January 2002 to October 2006 head of the Austrian delegation.

-From March 2000 to October 2006 he was vice-chairman of the Austrian People's Party, under the leadership of Wolfgang Schüssel.
+From March 2000 to October 2006, he was vice-chairman of the Austrian People's Party, under the leadership of Wolfgang Schüssel.

 On 30 October 2006 Spindelegger became Second Speaker of the Austrian Parliament.
 He held this office until November 2008.

 Foreign Minister of Austria, 2008–2013

-Between 2008 and 2013 Spindelegger served as Foreign Minister of Austria, in April 2011 he additionally took over the post of Vice Chancellor from Josef Pröll.
-He was elected ÖVP Party Chairman in May 2011.
+Between 2008 and 2013 Spindelegger served as Foreign Minister of Austria, in April 2011 he additionally took over the post of vice chancellor from Josef Pröll.
+He was elected ÖVP party chairman in May 2011.

 In 2011, Austrian police arrested an ex-Soviet officer, Mikhail Golovatov, wanted in Lithuania for war crimes.
 Golovatov was released the next day.
 Spindelegger defended the decision to release Golovatov by stating information from Lithuania was too vague.
-Former Estonian President Toomas Hendrik Ilves has accused Spindelegger of personally intervening in the case with the Austrian border police in order to please the Russian government.
+Former Estonian president Toomas Hendrik Ilves has accused Spindelegger of personally intervening in the case with the Austrian border police in order to please the Russian government.

-In his capacity as foreign minister, Spindelegger worked closely with international organisations in the field of migration and contributed to the policy debate during the Third EU-Africa Summit in Tripoli.
-After he was appointed as Vice-Chancellor, he created a State Secretariat for Integration within the Austrian Federal Ministry of Interior and nominated Sebastian Kurz for the position.
-At this time he worked closely with the Ministry of Interior on asylum and labour migration issues while also negotiating a re-admission agreement with the Afghan Government.
+As foreign minister, Spindelegger worked closely with international organisations in the field of migration and contributed to the policy debate during the Third EU-Africa Summit in Tripoli.
+After he was appointed as Vice-Chancellor, he created a "State Secretariat for Integration" within the Austrian Federal Ministry of Interior and nominated Sebastian Kurz for the position.
+At this time, he worked closely with the Ministry of Interior on asylum and labour migration issues while also negotiating a re-admission agreement with the Afghan Government.
+In 2011, Spindelegger appointed the then 24-year-old Sebastian Kurz as an integration secretary saying later, that he groomed Kurz to be his successor.

 By 2013, the pace of withdrawing Austrian peacekeeping troops after 39 years of monitoring duty on the Golan Heights (as part of the United Nations Disengagement Observer Force) exposed splits between the Social Democrat-led defense ministry and the conservative-led foreign ministry ahead of the national elections that year.